labuladong/fucking-algorithm/interview/LRU Algorithm.md

 P.S.
 This is the typical interface of a doubly linked list.
 In order to focus on the LRU algorithm, we'll skip the detailed implementation of functions in this class.

-Now we can answer the question, why we have to use doubly linked list.
+Now we can answer the question, why we have to use a doubly linked list.
 In order to delete a node, we not only need to get the pointer of the node itself, but also need to update the node before and the node after.
-Only using a doubly linked list, we can guarentee the time complexity is O(1).
+Only using a doubly linked list, we can guarantee the time complexity is O(1).

-With the doubly linked list, we just need to use it in with hash table in LRU algorithm.
+With the doubly linked list, we just need to use it in with a hash table in the LRU algorithm.
 Let's sort out the logic with pseudo code:

 ```java
 // key associated with Node(key, val)